 Jervis Shopping Centre

-Jervis Shopping Centre, which celebrated its 21st birthday recently, has long established itself as one of Dublin’s most successful and vibrant shopping environments.
+Jervis Shopping Centre, which celebrated its 21st birthday in 2017, has long established itself as one of Dublin’s most successful and vibrant shopping environments.

 Located on Dublin’s busiest shopping street, Mary Street, the Shopping Centre is home to a wide range of stores offering fashion, leisure, technology as well as a growing selection of dining options for visitors to enjoy.
-In recent years, the Centre has deepened its fashion credentials by attracting the biggest New Look in the world, Ireland’s newest Topshop, Dublin’s only Stradivarius and with new brands like Best Menswear and Vila now open, there will soon be even more reasons for fashion lovers to visit.
+In recent years, the Centre has deepened its fashion credentials by attracting the biggest New Look in the world, Ireland’s flagship Topshop, Dublin’s only Stradivarius and with new brands like Best Menswear and Vila now open, there is even more reasons for fashion lovers to visit.

 Arriving at Jervis Shopping Centre could not be more convenient – the Jervis Luas stop is right at the entrance to the Centre and Dublin bus stops and the Dart are within a few minutes’ walk.
 For those preferring to drive, the Centre’s very modern carpark offers 750 car spaces.

 The centre was built on a 12,000 m2 (3-acre) former hospital site, which was bought in 1994 at a cost of £5.97 million.
 The centre was built at a cost of £76 million.
 Most of the facade of the former Hospital has been retained and incorporated into the Shopping Centre.
 Jervis Shopping Centre opened in 1996 and extends to 37,000 sq.m.
 The centre was originally anchored by Debenhams, M&S and Tesco, and boasts 750 Car Parking spaces.
 The property is strategically located on Mary /Henry Street, one of Irelands busiest high streets.
 Since 1996 Jervis Shopping Centre has established itself as Dublin’s most successful and vibrant shopping environment.